front-matter/notebooks/rss_by_subject/README.md

 ## rss-by-subject

-RSS feeds of tweeted preprints broken down by subject area, with a separate feed for all COVID-related preprints.
+RSS feeds of tweeted preprints broken down by ANZSRC Biological Sciences Groups, with a separate feed for all COVID-related preprints.